root-project/root/README/ReleaseNotes/v620/index.md

 ## I/O Libraries

 * TMemFile: Apply customization of minimal block size also to the first block.
-* TFile: For testing purposes one could enable TFile::kReproducible flag specifying "reproducible" url option when creating file:
+* TFile: A new bit `TFile::kReproducible` was introduced.
+It can be enabled by specifying "reproducible" url option when creating file:
    ```{.cpp}
       TFile *f = TFile::Open("name.root?reproducible","RECREATE","File title");